 They do take a bit longer to cook than red lentils or brown lentils, but I think the wait is worth it.
 If you want to give a red lentil curry a try, check out Nepalese Red Lentil Dahl!

 Making a coconut lentil curry recipe is really easy, especially if using a pre-made curry paste.
-I used a tikka masala paste, but it’s far from the only option.
+I used a tikka masala paste, famous in chicken or paneer tikka masala, but it’s far from the only option.

 I always start making curry by frying chopped onions, with garlic and ginger added after five minutes.
 This is important to build a good foundation of flavour and releases delicious aromas.
 Then add the curry paste and stir it in while frying for another thirty seconds.